8.5 / 10 from Crossfire for D’Ercole “strong vocals and catchy tunes”

 Belgian Metal Shredder found several favourites on the Souls Of Deaf album and describe it as an old-school album that aims to bring some of that classic Motörhead vibe to you but with a typically Dutch flavor

-Metal Temple are very impressed by the Sky Architect album and give a 10 for songwriting and a 9 for originality!
+Metal Temple are very impressed by the Sky Empire album and give a 10 for songwriting and a 9 for originality!

 And in Empire 127 Martin Dambeck wrote several impressions.
 For Chinawhite, Souls Of Deaf and Sunrise Auranaut.
 Read in the next documents: